Archimedes4/Pauly/README.md

 ### Step #3 Initilize Pauly
 Go to the admin panel and initilize pauly.
 Code will break if Pauly is already initilized.
 If hard reseting Pauly delete Pauly group and Pauly extensions.
 This can all be done in the graph section of Government.
 ![Graph Permissions](./documentation/ReamMeImages/GraphPermissions.png)

+Once Pauly has been setup copy the group Id of pauly and set an environment variable ORGWIDEGROUPID as in Set Environment Variables.
+This is for the functions.

 ### Step # 4 Give function permissions
 Give the application the Sties.Selected permission. \